DxChainNetwork/godx-doc/gdx/gdx-manual/manual_en.md

 ### Step1.7.
 Open `gdx` Console

-Open another terminal panel and start the gdx console by using the following command.
+Open another terminal panel and start the gdx console by using the following command:

 ```shell
 $ ~/bin/gdx attach